The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Conclusion

-Especially, given our query difficulty analysis in Section~\ref{sec:query-difficulty}, future work could explore providing optional guidance to lifeloggers during query formulation.
-Some initial pointers could include: \begin{itemize} \item Queries should aim to reflect realistic memory recall but avoid phrasing that is too vague or abstract, especially if no strong visual cues are present.
-Instead, prompts should strike a balance between authenticity and retrievability \item For KIS tasks, while the memory context can involve longer events, the specific memory being recalled should ideally refer to a bounded, single-instance experience rather than an extended or recurring activity.
+\begin{itemize} \item Queries should aim to reflect realistic memory recall but avoid phrasing that is too vague or abstract, especially if no strong visual cues are present.
+Instead, prompts should strike a balance between authenticity and retrievability. \item For KIS tasks, while the memory context can involve longer events, the specific memory being recalled should ideally refer to a bounded, single-instance experience rather than an extended or recurring activity.
 This helps avoid overly broad groundtruth sets.
 Alternatively, KIS tasks could be split into two categories: `specific event' and `abstract/ambiguous memory'.
 This would acknowledge the diversity of real memory recall while allowing systems to be evaluated more meaningfully within each category. \item For Ad-hoc tasks, we recommend introducing a tool for visualising and monitoring the distribution of groundtruth images, both in terms of quantity and temporal spread.
 This would help organisers identify skewed or inconsistent task profiles before release. \item Also for Ad-hoc tasks, one promising direction is to move beyond scoring individual images and instead evaluate system outputs at the level of temporal segments.
 Many Ad-hoc queries implicitly refer to extended activities (e.g., `using chopsticks at a meal', `eating fast food'), and this approach would allow evaluation metrics to reflect how well systems retrieve relevant episodes, not just isolated images.
 The current image-level scoring allows for a potential shortcut: once a system retrieves a single image from a long groundtruth event, it can submit the surrounding frames to accumulate high scores, even if their overall retrieval strategy lacks precision or coverage.
 Segment-based scoring would reduce the impact of such strategies by emphasising temporal coherence and meaningful coverage.
+Moreover, adopting a segment-based approach better reflects realistic retrieval behaviour, as users tend to search for moments or episodes rather than individual frames.
+Segment-level metrics further assess a system’s ability to maintain temporal continuity across related scenes.
 Although this is not currently feasible due to the lack of a shared segmentation standard, we see clear motivation for shifting from image-level to segment-level metrics.
-We present this not as an immediate solution, but as a promising direction for future editions of the challenge.
-Moreover, this shift would also necessitate the development of new evaluation protocols, including metrics for temporal overlap and segment-level recall and precision. \end{itemize}
+We view the transition from image-level to segment-level evaluation not as an immediate solution, but as a longer-term research agenda requiring shared segmentation standards and new temporal evaluation metrics. \end{itemize}

 However, aligning evaluation methods with user needs requires more than technical validation.
 Future work should incorporate user studies or expert-in-the-loop processes to assess whether such metrics correspond to how users recall, search for, or interpret lifelog events.
 This may involve collecting qualitative feedback, modelling user intent, or running controlled studies to determine whether the proposed metrics reflect perceived relevance or retrieval satisfaction.